manetoso/ui-exam-aeromexico/README.md

 The tests where develop with [Jest](https://jestjs.io/) with the default configuration of [create-react-app](https://create-react-app.dev/).

-1. Should be on the proyect folder.
+1. Should be on the proyect folder on a terminal.
 2. Execute the command <mark>npm run test</mark>.

-By this moment Jest will promp their cli, the keys that can be taped are:
+By this moment Jest will promp their cli, the keys that can tape are:

 1. <mark>a</mark> to run all tests.
 2. <mark>f</mark> to run only failde tests.